> Therapy & Coaching

 Online low-intensity Cognitive Behavioural Therapy (LICBT) treatment

-Delivered by a Qualified Psychological Wellbeing Practitioner (PWP) trained in the United Kingdom
+Delivered by qualified mental health therapists trained and worked in the United Kingdom

 What is Cognitive Behavioral Therapy (CBT)?